Find Affordable College Courses

 West Lafayette, IN

-Our 2023 rankings named Purdue University - Main Campus the best value school in Indiana for physics students working on their bachelor’s degree.
-Located in the small city of West Lafayette, Purdue is a public college with a fairly large student population.
+Our analysis found Purdue University - Main Campus to be the best value school for physics students who want to pursue a bachelor’s degree in Indiana.
+Located in the small city of West Lafayette, Purdue is a public school with a fairly large student population.

 Purdue undergraduate students pay an average of $9,992 in in-state tuition and fees each year.

-Read full report on Physics at Purdue University - Main Campus
+Full Physics at Purdue University - Main Campus Report

-The excellent bachelor’s degree programs at Purdue University Fort Wayne helped the school earn the #2 place on this year’s ranking of the best value physics schools in Indiana.
+A rank of #2 on this year’s list means Purdue University Fort Wayne is a great value for physics students working on their bachelor’s degree.
 Located in the large city of Fort Wayne, PFW is a public school with a medium-sized student population.

 Read full report on Physics at Purdue University Fort Wayne